 Michiel Kloes is a partner in the Tax Practice Group in Baker McKenzie Amsterdam.
 In 2010, he was seconded for six months to Firm’s San Francisco and Palo Alto office.
 Prior to joining Baker McKenzie in 2008, Michiel worked as a tax lawyer in the international tax practice group of a large Dutch law firm.
 During this period, he was seconded for one year to their office in New York.

 Michiel’s practice focuses on international direct tax law.
-His advises on supply chain planning, transfer pricing, mergers and acquisitions, corporate restructuring, treaty application and EU law.
+He advises on supply chain planning, transfer pricing, mergers and acquisitions, corporate restructuring, treaty application and EU law.
 Michiel is frequently engaged in the negotiation of Dutch tax rulings.
 He works for US multinationals, with a strong focus on companies in the technology and software sector.

 Representative Legal Matters